-Applicants must have completed sufficient graduate studies to undertake the advanced, specialized post-graduate, DAOM education.
+Applicants are beyond the age of compulsory school attendance in the state of California.
+However, applicants must have the recognized equivalent of a high school diploma and must have completed sufficient undergraduate and graduate studies to undertake the advanced, specialized post-graduate, DAOM education.
 Applicants who possess a masters degree in acupuncture and herbal medicine, respectively, satisfy the prerequisite courses listed in Category A.